 Application requirements for the CSGH:

-- A personal statement, no longer than two pages, single spaced, describing relevant global health related personal and/or professional experiences, including coursework and independent research work completed at the undergraduate level, and volunteering experiences;
+- A personal statement, no longer than two pages, single spaced, describing your global-health related experiences – including coursework and independent research completed at the undergraduate and/or Masters levels, as well as professional and volunteer experiences – and how these experiences have prepared you for the collaborative Specialization in Global Health;

 - A curriculum vitae;